Clothing

 Here are some great ways to reuse clothes and minimise your fashion footprint:

-- Swap clothes – a swap party is a fun and sustainable way to refresh your wardrobe.
-Download the Recycling Near You Big Aussie Swap information sheet to find out how to host a swap party.
+• Swap clothes – a swap party is a fun and sustainable way to refresh your wardrobe.
+See the ABC's War on Waste resource kit to find out how to run a swap party.

 What to do with unwanted clothes